A Answers (10)

 This answer is bases on source informatin from the National Institute of Neurological Disorders and Stroke.

-Mehmet Oz, MD, Cardiology, answeredEarly, specialized educational-behavioral interventions are generally recommended for children with autism, with one-on-one therapies for twenty-five hours per week and sometimes more.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredEarly, specialized educational-behavioral interventions are generally recommended for children with autism, with one-on-one therapies for twenty-five hours per week and sometimes more.
 The best-studied intervention is a very structured, repetitive, and intensive behavioral approach, applied behavioral analysis (ABA), which rewards the child for responding to behavioral goals such as looking toward where their name is being called.
 Another commonly used intervention is "floor time," which focuses on engaging young children in social interactions.
 In addition, children with autism spectrum disorder (ASD) receive speech therapy, which focuses on speech development and conversational language skills; and occupational therapy which often focuses on sensory processing issues.
 Medication is often used for associated inattention and hyperactivity, aggression and disruptive behavior, anxiety, and sleep disturbances that interfere with function and learning.

 Find out more about this book:YOU: Raising Your Child: The Owner's Manual from First Breath to First Grade